ElfFriend-DnD/foundryvtt-confetti/README.md

 - [x] Add our own canvas for GSAP Confetti -- Steal from DSN
 - [x] Create confetti effects (GSAP)
   - Objective: Two blasts of confetti from the bottom left and right corners of the screen, three levels of "blast" and sound: Low, Med, High.
-- [ ] Hook up a socket to trigger the effect on all clients
+- [x] Hook up a socket to trigger the effect on all clients
 - [ ] Add a sound effect to the confetti effects
 - [ ] Add an API to window so other modules can trigger confetti effects
+- [ ] Add some configuration effects to prevent crashing potato computers
+- [ ] Documentation including JSDoc on stuff

 ## Installation